kernel8liang/qan/README.md

 ## FAQ
 1. `Q:` Do the actions change over time?
 Do they converge to something like the alternated classes with uniform sampling heuristics that is always used in CNNs?
 `A:` From what we observed, the actions do change over time.
 But the pattern is much more complex than uniform sampling heuristics.
 The visualization plot can be found [here](https://github.com/bigaidream-experiments/qan-exp/blob/master/batchvisualization/20160724/batchvisual.pdf)

-2. `Q:` Is the meta-momentum really necessary?
-`A:` We think the added meta-momentum is the most important factor making our QAN converge so fast.
-Actually this is also extremely useful for all hyperparameter optimization tasks.
-Thus we already integrated this trick into another hyperparameter tuning tool [DrMAD](https://github.com/nicholas-leonard/drmad).
-The comparison can be found [here](https://github.com/bigaidream-experiments/qan-exp/tree/master/no_regression/20160710).
-This is somehow similar to using knowledge distillation techniques.
-We are still investigating this effect in more detail.

 ## Citation